 Q: What are some vital yoga stretches to include in my routine to prevent injuries?

-A: To prevent injuries during yoga practice, it’s important to incorporate a variety of stretches targeting different muscle groups.
+A: To prevent injuries during yoga practice, it’s important to bring in a variety of stretches targeting different muscle groups.
 Essential stretches include:

 - Cat-Cow Stretch: This helps to warm up the spine and improve flexibility.